Tribolium parallelum

 • Tribolium castaneum; shares and general body form, but has more rounded sides and is a well-documented pest of stored products

-• Tribolium confusum; shares and preferences, but has clubbed with four versus three in T. castaneum, and prefers cooler temperatures
+• Tribolium confusum; shares and preferences, but has clubbed with four segments versus three in T. castaneum, and prefers cooler temperatures

 More Details